leon4rd/test/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.